“The Future of Europe: Re-Balancing Ecology, Economics and Ethics” - Lecture by Michael D. Higgins, President of Ireland

 I am told that in his Leipzig years, the great composer, Johan Sebastian Bach – with his respect for the long reach of time and with a concern for what might endure and be universal – lost interest in preparing new music for the then Paulinum Church, which stood on this site, one of four churches for which he was responsible.

 As evidenced by the Paulinum, creating the new in the shadow of the past, building for the future while recognising all that has gone before, and using the materials available in present time, is a challenge well known and well understood in Leipzig.
-An ethical engagement with the past in all its complexity is an unavoidable moral task to allow the light illuminate the present, enable us to see the imagined forms of what could be better, and invite us to a more harmonious existence, seeking a future of fulfilment.
+An ethical engagement with the past in all its complexity is an unavoidable moral, but, I believe, enabling task which allows the light illuminate the present, enables us to see the imagined forms of what could be better, and invites us to a more harmonious existence, helps surely in seeking a future of fulfilment.

 This is an issue that I, as President of Ireland, have sought to address on several occasions in the past.
-It is an ongoing challenge for all of us as citizens, and must also be an issue that is properly addressed and given due consideration by Member States and indeed the European Union itself in the unfolding architecture of its institutions and their relationship to their aspirations and concerns, how decisions echo, fail to echo, or are dissonant on the European street.
+It is an ongoing challenge for all of us as citizens, and must also be an issue that is properly addressed and given due consideration by Member States, and indeed with the European Union itself in the unfolding architecture of its institutions, asking of their relationship to their aspirations and concerns, how decisions echo, fail to echo, or are dissonant on the European street.

 I have visited Leipzig in the past and am aware of its cultural heritage.
 The city of Leipzig has played a significant role, not only in German history but also in European history.

-My visit is the first ever State or official visit by an Irish President to Saxony, or indeed anywhere in the Eastern part of Germany other than Berlin.
+This visit I make today is the first ever State or official visit by an Irish President to Saxony, or indeed anywhere in the Eastern part of Germany other than Berlin.
 I truly hope that my visit will initiate a renewed and deeper relationship both with you and with your neighbouring states.
-My visit, as President of Ireland, reflects Ireland’s commitment to both deepen and widen an Irish presence throughout Germany.
-We want to forge new friendships.
+My visit, as President of Ireland, reflects Ireland’s commitment to the deepening and widening of the Irish presence throughout Germany.
+Our wish is to forge new friendships.

 Gabhaim buíochas libh agus treaslaím libh as bhur n-iarrachtaí.